Search for your next adventure

 Today, the Rosario Islands await you, which you’ll explore on a languid boat ride.
 An archipelago of 27 islets, with some uninhabited and others private, you’ll find this Caribbean paradise just off the coast of Cartagena.
 Snorkel through the corals, discovering an ecosystem that have thrived through environmental damage and is beginning to flourish again – and you may just spot a sea turtle or reef shark.
 Enjoy lunch on one of the islands, before an afternoon of kayaking, swimming or relaxing on the beach.

-Cartagena is full of curiosities, which we think are best explored at your own leisure.
-Spend today losing yourself in the walled streets of Cartagena de Indias, the city’s 16th-century heart and the very place that inspired novelist Gabriel García Márquez.
+Spend the morning cycling through the walled streets of Cartagena de Indias, the city’s 16th-century heart and the very place that inspired novelist Gabriel García Márquez.
+You’ll explore the Getsemaní neighbourhood (which appears in Love in the Time of Cholera), before crossing the Roman Bridge into the breezy neighbourhood of Manga.
+Then, this afternoon, you’ll have the chance to explore the city at your own pace.
 Our suggestion?
 Stroll along the formidable murallas (city walls) that have protected the Old City from centuries of storms, pirates and invading Europeans, before uncovering Cartagena’s street food scene.
 With local delicacies such as cassava and papas rellenas at your disposal, your inner foodie is in for a real treat.

 Day 13 ADIÓS, COLOMBIA